 (c) arrears brought forward from a previous financial year of the amounts referred to in paragraphs (a) and (b);

-“rates outstanding” means unpaid rates collectable;
+rates outstanding means unpaid rates collectable;

-“restricted assets” has the same meaning as in AAS 27;

-“total assets” means all current and non-current assets as shown in the statement of financial position;
+total assets means all current and non-current assets as shown in the balance sheet;

-“total liabilities” means all current and non-current liabilities as shown in the statement of financial position.
+total liabilities means all current and non-current liabilities as shown in the balance sheet;

-“total revenue” means the total operating revenue excluding all specific purpose grants;
+total revenue means the total operating revenue excluding all specific purpose grants, contributions and donations that are used for asset development and acquisition;

-“untied cash to unpaid trade creditors ratio” means the ratio determined as follows —
+untied cash to unpaid trade creditors ratio means the ratio determined as follows —

 [Regulation 50 amended in Gazette 20 Jun 1997 p.
 2842; 31 Mar 2005 p.
-1051-2.]
+1051-2; 20 Jun 2008 p.
+2726.]

 51. Completion of financial report